Azure/template-analyzer/CONTRIBUTING.md

 4. JSON Rule Engine evaluates the expressions specified in the `evaluation` section of the rule and generates results to identify the rule violation in the template.

 ### Running the Tests
-* Use the `dotnet test` command to run the full Template BPA test suite.
+* Use the `dotnet test` command to run the full Template Analyzer test suite.
 * If using VS Code, run the tests with the `test` task (Terminal->Run Task...->test).

 ### Contributing Analyzer Rules